 Leicestershire is a gorgeous county, with exciting and unique Leicester City at its centre.
-Leicester is a stunning city which contains plenty of shops, restaurants and attractions, not to mention some cool architecture and a truly vibrant multicultural atmosphere.
-The economy of the county is absolutely thriving, with various industries growing at lightning speed.
+It is a stunning city which contains plenty of shops, restaurants and attractions, not to mention some cool architecture and a truly vibrant multi cultural scene.
+The economy of the county is thriving, with various industries growing at pace.
 The location of the county is also fantastic for those travelling to and from London, which can be reached in less than two hours, in fact some routes take little over an hour.
 With so much going for it, there’s a lot to be gained from moving to Leicestershire.

 Where Leicestershire Sits On The Map